 Snacking usually, as you know, leads to more snacking – so just cut it out completely.
 It will benefit you in the long run!
 But, if you MUST have dessert, make sure you buy frugally.

-If you’re doing keto on a budget, I’d love to hear your own special tips and tricks to make it easier for everyone else out there that has a tight budget.
-Leave a comment below!
+If you’re already doing keto on a budget, I’d love to hear your own special tips and tricks to make it easier for everyone else out there that has a tight budget.
+Please leave a comment below!